pfroysdon/pfroysdon.github.io/_pages/reading-rack.md

 - [Gas Dynamics, Volume 1 - Zucrow & Hoffman](https://amzn.to/3TAg9fR) I used this text while in grad school, great book!
 02/09
 - [Flight Testing of Fixed-Wing Aircraft - Kimberlin](https://amzn.to/3ncYdMx) Great book for flight test planning and analysis 01/09
 - [Aircraft Control and Simulation - Stevens & Lewis](https://amzn.to/3JHLadA) Great book for 6DOF simulation design.
 10/10
+- [Fundamentals of Aircraft and Airship Design: Vol 1 - Nicolai](https://amzn.to/3urwhbq) **I served on the AIAA Air Craft Design Technical Committee with this author for 15 years, and he helped me on a Navy aircraft design many years ago.**  This was his seminal work before his death.
+This is a great book.
+12/23
+- [Fundamentals of Aircraft and Airship Design: Vol 2 - Nicolai](https://amzn.to/4bovFUC) **I served on the AIAA Air Craft Design Technical Committee with this author for 15 years, and he helped me on a Navy aircraft design many years ago.**  This was his seminal work before his death.
+This is a great book.
+12/23

 ## Electrical Engineering, Navigation Theory, State Estimation, Signal Processing